gvwilson/sensibleadventures/nardica/nardica.md

 I guess he wanted to keep 'em all safe, an' scramblin' himself was---was just---"

-"It's aright, it's aright."
+"It's aright, auntie, it's aright,"
-Iffy hugged her aunt again.
+Iffy said,
-"It's aright,"
+knowing it was a lie.
-she repeated in a whisper.
+"It's aright."

 Uncle Jack complained that their was too much curry in the stir fry and that the noodles were overcooked.